xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 > You can enter multiple email addresses at the same time.

 Your team members will receive the invitation emails.
-Once they accept the invitation emails, they become users in your organization.
+Once they accept the invitation emails, they become Users in your Organization.

 Alternatively, you can copy the activation link and send it to them.

-> After joining your organization, the new users are not yet part of a team.
-You have to add them to a team so that they can gain access to the projects.
+> After joining your Organization, the new Users are not yet part of a Team.
+You have to add them to a Team so that they can gain access to the Project.

-### As a user
+### As a User

 If you are not the Owner nor Admin, you will receive an invitation to join the organization via email.

 1. Accept the invitation in the email.

  You will be directed to [Katalon TestOps](https://testops.katalon.io/login).

 2. Sign in TestOps page.

     The invitation page appears.

-3. Click on the blue button to join the organization.
+3. Click on the blue button to join the Organization.

-## Managing users
+## Manage Users

 > Only the Owner or Admins of an organization can do this.

-### Viewing pending invitations
+### View Pending Invitations

 Unless your team members accept the invitations, you can check all pending invitations on the **Manage Users** page.

 > You can withdraw the invitation by removing the email address in the **Pending Invitations** section.

-### Viewing the member list
+### View the member list

 On the **Manage Users** page, you can also view the list of all existing members.